 All businesses, individuals, and private well owners should follow safe practices for management of chemicals, waste, liquids, or other substances that could contaminate groundwater resources.

+Businesses

-Businesses If your businesses is located in one of the Wellfield Protection Areas (defined by any part of your parcel touching a wellfield zone), you are required by law to maintain compliance with the Marion County Public Health Department Wellfield Protection Standards and the Wellfield Protection Secondary Zoning Ordinance of the City of Indianapolis (Section 742-204).
-To assist you in becoming compliant, the Marion County Wellfield Education Corporation offers a FREE, VOLUNTARY, & CONFIDENTIAL ASSESSMENT PROGRAM for businesses in Wellfield Protection Areas.
+If your businesses is located in one of the Wellfield Protection Areas you are required by law to maintain compliance with the Marion County Public Health Department Wellfield Protection Standards and the Wellfield Protection Secondary Zoning Ordinance of the City of Indianapolis (Section 742-204).

-How does the assessment work?
+To assist you in becoming compliant, the Marion County

+Wellfield Education Corporation offers a FREE,

+VOLUNTARY, & CONFIDENTIAL ASSESSMENT

+PROGRAM for businesses in Wellfield Protection Areas.

-Business assessments aim to help prevent or minimize future chemical leaks or spills that might impact Marion County groundwater resources and are independent of any regulatory agencies.
-The program is voluntary and confidential.
-The Marion County Wellfield Education does not share assessment information to any governmental agencies.
-Schedule FREE assessment Call (317) 630-9060 or submit online to get started.
-Llama (317) 630-9060 o en linea.
-Complete site visit A trained environmental professional will visit and assess your business operations related to potential groundwater contaminants.
-Review suggestions for your business Receive a report with suggestions related to related to chemical/waste handling, storage and disposal; educational signage; spill kits; emergency response spill prevention plans and more.
-Receive FREE equipment Some businesses may also be eligible for FREE secondary containment equipment, spill kits to prevent / clean up hazardous spills, or outdoor drinking water protection signs.
+Schedule FREE assessment

+Call (317) 630-9060 or submit your request online to get started.

+Llama (317) 630-9060 o envia en linea.

+Complete site visit

+A trained environmental professional will visit and assess your business operations related to potential groundwater contaminants.

+Review suggestions for your business

+Receive a report with suggestions related to related to chemical/waste handling, storage and disposal; educational signage; spill kits; emergency response spill prevention plans and more.

+Receive FREE equipment

+Some businesses may also be eligible for FREE secondary containment equipment, spill kits to prevent / clean up hazardous spills, or outdoor drinking water protection signs.

 Implement recommendations and train employees

 Now you can be confident you are protecting our drinking water!

-Additionally, the Marion County Wellfield Education Corporation website (www.MCWEC.org/businesses) contains many free downloads and resources to assist businesses in groundwater protection.
+Additionally, the Marion County Wellfield Education Corporation website (www.MCWEC.org/businesses) contains many free downloads and resources to assist businesses and individuals in groundwater protection.